Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components

-Now, it suffices to choose the $y_e$ to be these conjugating elements that send the edge groups to their images by $\epsilon_v^{-1}$, and are in the fiber, and then to choose $\epsilon_e$ the induced automorphism of the edge groups, in order to make the Bass diagrams commute.
-Thus, the elements $y_e$ are in the fiber.
+Now, it suffices to choose the $y_e$ to be these conjugating elements that send the edge groups to their images by $\epsilon_v^{-1}$, and are in the fibre, and then to choose $\epsilon_e$ the induced automorphism of the edge groups, in order to make the Bass diagrams commute.
+Thus, the elements $y_e$ are in the fibre.

-We finally check that this choice is fiber and orientation preserving.
+We check that this choice is fibre and orientation preserving.
 (Compare to \cite[Lemma 2.8]{D_MSJ})

-To see this, let the fiber $F$ act on the tree $J_\beta$.
+To see this, let the fibre $F$ act on the tree $J_\beta$.
 This action defines a free decomposition of $F$ as a graph of groups, hence $F$ is generated by its intersection with the vertex groups, and the Bass generators (corresponding to edges of the graph of groups.
-The automorphism $\Upsilon$ preserve the cosets of the fiber in the vertex groups, and sends the Bass generator $e$ to $y_{\bar e}^{-1} e y_e$.
+The automorphism $\Upsilon$ preserve the cosets of the fibre in the vertex groups, and sends the Bass generator $e$ to $y_{\bar e}^{-1} e y_e$.

-Since $y_e$ and $y_{\bar e}$ are in the fiber, the image of $e$ is in the same coset of the fiber as $e$.
-It follows that the generators of $F$ given by the graph of groups decomposition are sent in $F$, thus $\Upsilon$ is fiber preserving.
+Since $y_e$ and $y_{\bar e}$ are in the fibre, the image of $e$ is in the same coset of the fibre as $e$.
+It follows that the generators of $F$ given by the graph of groups decomposition are sent in $F$, thus $\Upsilon$ is fibre preserving.